 In the case of a wildland fire that exceeds the capability of the county to control or extinguish, the Sheriff shall be responsible for seeking the assistance of the state, by requesting assistance from the Division of Fire Prevention and Control.
 The Sheriff and the Director of the Division of Fire Prevention and Control shall enter into an agreement concerning the transfer of authority and responsibility for fire suppression and the retention of responsibilities under a unified command structure.
 A delegation of authority must be prepared and the Eagle County Policy Group shall be involved in crafting that delegation document.
-The Policy Group shall include representatives from; Eagle County Administration, Eagle County Sheriff's Office, the Upper Colorado River Interagency Fire Management Unit, The Colorado Division of Fire Prevention and Control, affected and threatened fire protection district(s), affected and threatened municipalities and any other entities that may have a financial stake in the incident.
-Refer to CDFPC #04 and CDFPC #05.
+The Policy Group shall include representatives from; Eagle County Administration, Eagle County Sheriff's Office, the UCR and or NWCFMU, The Colorado Division of Fire Prevention and Control, affected and threatened fire protection district(s), affected and threatened municipalities and any other entities that may have a financial stake in the incident.
+Refer to CDFPC #3 and CDFPC #6.